 Before you apply for a card with an introductory offer, make sure you fully understand these terms and conditions to ensure you can get the full value from the offer.

-Purchase rate offers give you a low or 0% interest rate for new purchases made during the honeymoon period, allowing new customers to save money on interest charges.
+You can save by paying a low or 0% introductory interest rate on your purchases during the honeymoon period.
 At the end of the introductory period, the promotional rate reverts to a standard interest rate that applies to any balance carried from these purchases.

 Purchase rate offers can be useful if you have a lot of planned expenses coming up and want a flexible and affordable way to pay them off over time.
 To get the most out of low or 0% purchase rate deals, you should aim to pay off the new charges before the end of the introductory period.

-This type of introductory offer provides new credit card customers with cash back.
-Like bonus point promotions, most cash back offers require you to spend a specific amount of money in the first few months you have a card.
-For example, an offer might give you $200 cash back if you spend $500 in the first 3 months you have the card.
+This type of introductory offer gives you cashback when you get a new credit card.
+You usually need to spend a minimum amount of money on the card before you can enjoy the cashback offer.
+For example, an offer might give you $200 cashback if you spend $500 in the first 3 months you have the card.

-Some cash back offers also require you to spend the minimum amount in a specific way, such as on phone screen insurance or by making contactless payments.
+Some cashback offers also require you to spend the minimum amount in a specific way.
+For example, by making contactless payments.
 This type of offer can give you extra value if you have planned purchases you want to make on your credit card, but may not be worth it otherwise.

 - Gift cards.
-Some credit cards offer complimentary gift cards to new customers, usually for an affiliated store or brand.
-To be eligible, you usually have to apply during the promotional period, and may need to enter a promotional code online.
+This is a variation of cashback credit card offers and gives new customers a complimentary gift cards (instead of cashback on the account).
+The gift cards are often for an affiliated store or brand.
+To be eligible, you usually have to apply during the promotional period and may need to enter a promotional code online.